Trakai

-Trakai (see names section for alternative and historic names) is a city and lake resort in Lithuania.
+Trakai (Troki /pl/; see names section for alternative and historic names) is a city and lake resort in Lithuania.
 It lies 28 km west of Vilnius, the capital of Lithuania or just 7 km from the administrative limits of the Lithuanian capital city.
 Because of its proximity to Vilnius, Trakai is a popular tourist destination.
 Trakai is the administrative centre of Trakai district municipality.
 The city is inhabited by 5,357 people, according to 2007 estimates.
 A notable feature of Trakai is that the city was built and preserved by people of different nationalities.
 Historically, communities of Karaims, Tatars, Lithuanians, Russians, Jews and Poles lived here.
 Trakai was the medieval capital city of Lithuania.

 Historically, the Trakai Island Castle, whose construction was finished by Grand Duke Vytautas, served as a residence of the Grand Dukes of Lithuania.

 Names and etymology

 The name of the city was first recorded in chronicles from 1337 in German as Tracken (later also spelt Traken) and is derived from the Lithuanian word trakai (singular: trakas meaning "glade").
 Since the time of the Polish–Lithuanian Commonwealth, the city has been known as Troki in Polish.
 Its other alternate names include Тро́кі (Tróki, historic)/Трака́й (Trakáj, modern Belarusian), Trok (Yiddish), Troky, and Traki.
 The name is the origin of the surname Trotsky (lit: of Traki), which Leon Trotsky would later adopt as a pseudonym to avoid profiling by the Russian Imperial Police, the Polish variant of the surname is Trocki.